AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## What is a savings plan?

-A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount of resources \(measured in dollars per hour\) over a one- or three-year period.
+A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount\(measured in USD/hour\) of resources over a one-year or three-year period.
 After you purchase a savings plan, the hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.
 For more information, see [Overview](/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md).

 ## What are the advantages of savings plans?

-Savings plans have the following advantages:

 -   Flexible in price and payment: Savings plans are available for purchase for as little as one cent and have no price limits.
 Savings plans can be paid in installments to minimize the impact on your cash flow.
--   Cost effective: Savings plans can significantly reduce your costs and provide discounts on pay-as-you-go resources as great as 77% off.
+-   Cost effective: Savings plans can significantly reduce your costs and provide discounts on pay-as-you-go resources as great as 76% off.
--   Easy to manage: A single savings plan can be applied to pay-as-you-go ECS and ECI instances across regions, instance types, and accounts.
+-   Easy to manage: A single savings plan can be applied to pay-as-you-go ECS instances and elastic container instances of multiple instance types that belong to multiple accounts across multiple regions.

 ## What is the hourly commitment of a savings plan?

-When you purchase a savings plan, you commit to a duration and an expense amount.
-The hourly commitment is the minimum amount of resources \(measured in dollars\) that you commit to use per hour.
+When you purchase a savings plan, you commit to a usage duration and an amount of expense.
+The hourly commitment is the minimum amount of resources\(measured in USD\) that you commit to use per hour.
 The hourly bills within this amount are calculated based on the discount of the plan and can be offset by the plan.
 If an hourly bill is less than your hourly commitment, you must pay 50% of your hourly commitment when you select the Partial Upfront payment option for your savings plan, or 100% of your hourly commitment when you select the No Upfront payment option.
 For information about how to select an appropriate hourly commitment, see [Purchase and apply savings plans](/intl.en-US/Instance/Instance purchasing options/Savings plans/Purchase and apply savings plans.md).

+The hourly commitment of an savings plan is the upper limit of the pay-as-you-go bills that can be exempted.
+Within this value range, the price of a pay-as-you-go bill is discounted first and then deducted.
+The following example describes this issue:

+**Note:** The following prices are for reference only.
+The actual prices displayed on the buy page prevails.

+The unit price of pay-as-you-go instances that are of the ecs.c5.large instance type and located in the China \(Shanghai\) region is USD 0.62/hour.
+A discount of 57.8% off is provided for the instances after you purchase a three-year general-purpose savings plan by using the All Upfront payment option.
+Assume that an hourly commitment ofUSD 10 is selected.
+In this case, the number of ecs.c5.large instances that can be deducted per hour is calculated based on the following formula: 10/\(0.62 × 0.422\) = 38.22.

+## How does a savings plan work when the number of instances that can be deducted is not an integer?

+Assume that your savings plan allows 38.22 instances to be deducted per hour.
+Bills are deducted in the following way: If you have 39 running instances, 22% of the bill for one of the instance is deducted, and the remaining 78% of the bill must be payed at the regular prices.
+If you have 38 running instances, the deduction for 0.22 instance is wasted per hour in this savings plan.

 ## What are the types of savings plans?

-Savings plans are available in two types:
+Savings plans come in two types:

 -   General purpose

-    General purpose savings plans can be applied to offset the bills of pay-as-you-go ECS and ECI instances.
+    General purpose savings plans can be applied to offset the bills of pay-as-you-go ECS instances and elastic container instance.
 General purpose savings plans are automatically applied to eligible pay-as-you-go instances regardless of the regions, instance families, instance sizes, and operating systems.

 -   ECS compute